Condo Renovation Requirements in Toronto

 It is crucial to give your condo a facelift.
 The process of renovating a condo differs from that of a regular apartment.
-There are requirements to be fulfilled for the renovation of your condo in Toronto.
+There are requirements to be fulfilled for the renovation of your condo in Toronto, but they also apply for townhouse renovations in Toronto.
 This article will highlight these requirements.

 There are limits to the upgrades you can apply to a condo.
 Regulatory bodies set these limits.
 These restrictions may include taking down walls and altering piping or electrical systems.
 Also, putting in a new floor, altering the size and design of windows, and altering floor layouts may be restricted.